Thilak-cm/Thilak-cm/README.md

   - **Typing out all of this faster than you can read it** 💨

 - some of my fav courses
-  - CMSC720: foundations of deep learning by soheil feizi
+  - CMSC720: foundations of deep learning by soheil feizi (UMD)
-  - MSML604: introduction to optimization
+  - CMSC 848K: Foundations of Multimodal models by Jia Bin Huang (UMD)
+  - almost all the short courses on deeplearning.ai ([click here](https://www.deeplearning.ai/courses/) to see them)

 - 📝 i am an avid photographer. check out my photos **[here](https://unsplash.com/@thilak_cm212)**